 Rabbi Jack Bemporad Biography

 Rabbi Bemporad is the director of the nonprofit Center for Interreligious Understanding (CIU), which he founded in 1992.
 Its aim is to bring people of all religious faiths together to promote open dialogue, mutual respect, and theological understanding of the common foundations shared by the world’s religions.
 Rabbi Jack Bemporad began teaching at Vatican universities in 1998 and has been Director of the John Paul II Center and Professor of Interreligious Studies, both at the Pontifical University of St. Thomas Aquinas (Angelicum), in Rome.
 He also serves as Senior Rabbinic Scholar at the Chavurah Beth Shalom synagogue, Alpine, NJ.

 Fleeing the fascist takeover in Italy prior to WWII, Bemporad and his family traveled to the U.S. when he was five years old.
 Thus, having personally suffered as the result of persecution and prejudice, he has dedicated his career to improving relations among Christians, Muslims, and Jews worldwide.
 The Rabbi is recognized internationally for his diplomatic skill and leadership in matters of religious understanding and reconciliation.
 He is one of the rare Jewish leaders to have had a personal audience with Pope John XXIII, numerous personal audiences with Pope John Paul II, and was one of three rabbis to have blessed him shortly before his death.
 Most recently, he met with Pope Francis at the conclusion of the “Refugees and Migrants” conference, co-sponsored by the CIU in Rome this past November.

-Among his noteworthy accomplishments, Rabbi Bemporad led a group of Imams and Muslim religious leaders, (the first group from the U.S and the second from the Middle East and developing world on a transformative study tour of Dachau and Auschwitz, the second such history making trip the CIU has sponsored.
-Both this tour as well as the first, (with American Imams and religious leaders) resulted in a landmark public declaration by the Muslim leadership, condemning any attempts to deny the reality of the Holocaust and to “… declare such denials or any justification of this tragedy as against the Islamic code of ethics,” as well as decrying any form of anti-Semitism.
+Among his noteworthy accomplishments, Rabbi Bemporad led two study tours of Imams and Muslim religious leaders, (the first group from the U.S and the second from the Middle East and developing world), to Dachau and Auschwitz.
+Both CIU sponsored trips resulted in landmark public declarations by the Muslim leaderships, condemning any attempts to deny the Holocaust and to “… declare such denials or any justification of this tragedy as against the Islamic code of ethics,” as well as decrying any form of anti-Semitism.